The 38th Annual Blueberry Festival will remain canceled for the 2021 year. The festival will return in 2022.

 Each year on the first Friday and Saturday of August, tiny Wilton, Maine, celebrates its signature local fruit: the blueberry.
 This two-day festival is a chance to make the most of the beautiful summer weather with a parade, concerts, races and more.
 The Wilton Blueberry Festival is fun for the whole family, so come for the weekend or stay longer to explore the stunning wilderness around town.

 Since its original inception as a casual church bazaar, the Wilton Blueberry Festival has grown into a popular two-day event, but despite its size, this festival retains its friendly, small-town vibe.
-In 2020, there are more than 60 different events to look forward to.

 One of the most highly anticipated events of the Wilton Blueberry Festival is the Re-Creation Concert on Friday night.
 This year, the concert sticks to the festival's theme of "Happy Birthday Maine!
 Red-White-Blue."
 Expect patriotic standards and a variety of contemporary songs from this popular group, which runs a full schedule of performances for veterans around the United States.
 With the spectacular costumes and heart-stopping talent, this concert is sure to draw a crowd.